Environmental product declarations: why does the industry need more EPDs?

 As the demand for transparency and independent data grows the need for verified EPD’s becomes ever greater.
 EPD’s are a way of determining and publishing the environmental impact of products and cover a range of aspects including embodied carbon, measured as the Global Warming Potential (GWP) of the product.

 The data on the Thermafleece, UltraWool and SupaSoft Insulation EPD’s is published for the thickness required to achieve an R value of 1 enabling easy comparison with other products.
+All EPD’s are available through the Environdec EPD Library and will shortly be published on the ASBP online EPD database.

 To learn more about EPD there is plenty of material on the ASBP web site, https://asbp.org.uk/workstream/environmental-product-declarations